-In terms of explanation, there were no differences in the organizational processes in this context between a FTF AC and a VAC.
-The amount and manner of information and feedback in these two ACs were similar, so in this context it is assumed that the reactions of fairness will be similar towards the two this ACs.
-In terms of communication between candidates and assessors and the extent to which they treat candidates with warmth and respect, and fairness in questions (Truxillo et al., 2018), it seems that the assessors’ attitude towards the candidates remains similar between the two ACs.
-In the VAC may have a greater sense of distance due to the screen and the lack of physical encounter, but on the other hand in the VAC the number of candidates in each group is smaller than the FTF AC.
-In each group at the VAC there are two regular assessors who accompany the candidates throughout the selection (as opposed to alternating assessors at the FTF AC).
-Therefore, it is assumed that in general the attitude of the assessors towards the candidates will remain similar.
-Also, the questions and instructions for the different exercises also remained similar between these two assessment centers.
-Therefore, there seems to be a similarity in the way all rules of justice are applied (Gilliland, 1993).
-A VAC was developed accordingly and maintained the same principles in terms of the fairness of a FTF AC, so it is assumed that there will be no difference in the perception of fairness between two ACs.
+In terms of explanation, there were no differences in the organizational processes in this context between the FTF AC and the VAC.
+The amount and manner of information and feedback in these two ACs was similar, so in this context it is assumed that perceptions of fairness toward the two AC types will be similar.
+In terms of communication between candidates and assessors and the extent to which assessors treat candidates with warmth and respect, and are fair in their questions (Truxillo et al., 2018), similar results were found between the two ACs.
+In the VAC candidates may experience a greater sense of distance due to the screen and the lack of physical contact; however, in the VAC the number of candidates in each group is smaller than in the FTF AC.
+In each VAC group there are two regular assessors who accompany the candidates throughout the selection process (as opposed to alternating assessors in the FTF AC).
+Therefore, it is assumed that in general the attitude of the assessors toward candidates will remain similar.
+In addition, the questions and instructions for different exercises are comparable between the two AC formats.
+Therefore, there seems to be similarity in the way the rules of justice are applied (Gilliland, 1993).
+The VAC in this study was developed accordingly and maintained the same principles in terms of fairness as the FTF AC, so it is assumed that there will be no difference in the perception of fairness between the two AC formats.

-Hypothesis 5: Candidates’ perception of fairness towards a VAC will be similar to the perception of fairness towards a FTF AC.
+Hypothesis 5: Candidates’ perception of fairness toward the VAC will be similar to that toward the FTF AC.

 Methodology